-This Perfect 15-Minute Day Method (PDM) was in design for more than several years by Pierre Khawand, productivity and leadership thought leader and founder of People-OnTheGo.
+The Perfect 15-Minute Day Method (PDM) was in design for several years by Pierre Khawand (productivity and leadership thought leader and founder of People-OnTheGo).
 Khawand trains and coaches working professionals on how to navigate today’s fast-paced workplace and how to manage the constant interruptions and information overload that leaves professionals scattered and stressed.
 He draws from 15 years of experience and research in workplace productivity in creating this method.

 The "analog" version of the method

-The original “analog” version of the method, published in The Perfect 15-Minute Day book, used a journal and a timer to help you take your productivity and fulfillment to a whole new level.
-It received rave reviews by thoughts leaders and users alike.
+The original “analog” version of the method, published in The Perfect 15-Minute Day book, used a journal and a timer to help take productivity and fulfillment to a whole new level.
+It received rave reviews by thought leaders and users alike.

 What thought leaders are saying about the method